Grave of the Fireflies: Themes and analysis

 In his book about the film, Alex Dudok de Wit called Grave of the Fireflies an "unusually personal adaptation" of Nosaka's short story as Takahata had similar experiences during the war, though noted it deviated significantly in its portrayal of the children as ghosts in its opening sequence whereas the short story began immediately with the children losing their mother during the air raid.

 Some critics in the West have viewed Grave of the Fireflies as an anti-war film due to the graphic and emotional depiction of the pernicious repercussions of war on a society, and the individuals therein.
 The film focuses its attention almost entirely on the personal tragedies that war gives rise to, rather than seeking to glamorize it as a heroic struggle between competing nations.
 It emphasizes that war is society's failure to perform its most important duty: to protect its own people.

 However, Takahata repeatedly denied that the film was an anti-war film.
 In his own words, it "is not at all an anti-war anime and contains absolutely no such message".
 Instead, Takahata had intended to convey an image of the brother and sister living a failed life due to isolation from society and invoke sympathy particularly in people in their teens and twenties.
-Takahata also describes Japan at that time as "repressive", a time when "totalitarianism at its lowest" was endorsed in social life.
-He said "Seita defies such totalitarianism and tries to build a 'pure family' with Setsuko alone.
-Is such a thing possible?
-No, it is not possible, so he lets Setsuko die. [...]
-But can we criticize him?
-The reason why we modern people can easily sympathize with Seita emotionally is because the times have reversed.
-If the times are reversed again someday, the time may come when many people have more opinions to denounce Seita than that widow.
-I find it frightening."
+He also noted, "That was an era when an extremely oppressive form of 'totalitarianism'—the absolute worst kind of social order—was accepted as the norm.
+Seita resists that totalitarian era and tries to build a 'pure family' with just Setsuko, but is such a thing even possible?
+Because it isn't, Seita ends up causing Setsuko's death.
+But can we really criticize him for that?
+It is because the times have reversed that we modern people find it easy to empathize with Seita emotionally.
+If the times were to reverse again someday, an era might come where the majority of opinions condemn Seita even more harshly than that widow (his aunt), and that terrifies me."
+He further remarked, "Anyone could become a person like the woman from Nishinomiya.
+I want the audience to be frightened by that".